janecondon/AMS-595-Identifying-Risk-Factors-for-Major-Depressive-Disorder/README.md

 This is the primary document where all analysis is conducted.

+### `AMS 595 Group Project.pdf`

+This is the report on our analysis.

+### `AMS 595 Group Project Output.pdf`

+This is a pdf of our entire notebook, including the output produced from each individual cell.

 ### `mh-cld-2023-ds0001-info-codebook_v1_0.pdf`
 The official **codebook** for the *Mental Health Client-Level Data (MH-CLD), 2023* dataset.
 This document provides: